Facebook Instagram Pinterest

 Animals in the night

-If you visit the a UNESCO World Heritage Site of Twyfelfontein—that’s the actual name, not just a random grouping of letters—you can see some of the finest examples of Bushman paintings and rock engravings in southern Africa, dating back 10-20,000 years.
+If you visit the UNESCO World Heritage Site of Twyfelfontein—that’s the actual name, not just a random grouping of letters—you can see some of the finest examples of Bushman paintings and rock engravings in southern Africa, dating back 10-20,000 years.

 11. DON’T: The northern part of the Skeleton Coast